How To Change Your Home Style

 We moved things around, just a little bit, to make more of the space.
 We built shelves in the alcoves around the fireplace, re-positioned the sofa in the living room and removed the love-seat in the bedroom to create a greater feeling of space.
 The wooden floor was re-sanded and we reassessed the lighting, coffee tables and rug to bring it all together.

-We introduced soft sheepskin rugs to step out of bed onto in the mornings and woollen throws across the chairs and sofas.
-Our client was an absolute joy to work with, appreciating the mix of textures and finishing touches.
-It was brilliant fun working together to create a gorgeous, new looking, space on a budget.
+We introduced soft sheepskin rugs to step out of bed onto in the mornings and woollen throws across the chairs and sofas, a gorgeous mix of textures and finishing touches.

 The curtains and blinds were chosen to create a lighter and more contemporary space than the darker blinds and striped curtains that were there before.
 The rug is a well-priced, short-term addition from the La Redoute collection – which will be changed over time.